Carbon-Config-Project/CarbonConfig/README.md

 ## FAQ

-Q: **Is this mod required on the server or client?**
+Q: **Is this mod client or server sided?**
-A: ``No, It will detect if either side has the mod not installed and adjust automatically``
+A: ``It will detect if either side has the mod not installed and will adjust to the situation.
+While not necessary that both sides have it, it is suggested to do so.``

 Q: **Does it support editing shared forge configs on the server too?**
 A: ``Yes``